ZacDanMon/pitbox/README.md

 - [ ] Add a new subcommand to display qualifying results over a weekend.
 This could also be added as a flag to the race results command.
 - [ ] Create a display to show a driver's performance at a specific track over their career or a custom range of seasons.
 - [ ] Show polesitters and winners at a given track over a range of seasons.
+- [ ] Even though I don't like them, it would be nice to have a way to display sprint results.
 - [ ] Cache API responses in a local SQL database.
 This is a really big feature and originates from my interest in learning more about databases.

+## Credits
+This app would not be possible without the awesome work done by the jolpica API project.
+If you like this app, please consider donating to their [Ko-fi](https://ko-fi.com/jolpicaf1) to help keep it running.
 ## License
 Pitbox is licensed under the [MIT License](LICENSE).